-A colour-coded summary of our value for money assessment for different policy types is shown below::
+A colour-coded summary of our value for money assessment for different policy types is shown below:

-Good Poor Group Personal Pensions Group Stakeholder Pensions
+Good < Group Personal Pensions Group Stakeholder Pensions

 Investments

 Communications and support

 Risk management: operational and financial

 Other factors: administration, options at retirement, etc.

 Overall benefit

 Level of charges

 Overall value for money assessment

-NFUM has responded to challenges from the GAA and proactively made changes to charges and investment strategies (see Sections 3.2 and 3.3).
+The GAA has not raised any formal concerns with NFUM during the year.
+In previous years NFUM has responded to challenges from the GAA and proactively made changes to charges and investment strategies (see Sections 3.2 and 3.3).